vrevelina/BSAN6070-CA-Revelina/CA02/README.md

 # CA02.ipynb

 CA02.ipynb is a jupyter notebook program for spam email detection using Naive Bayes Classification Algorithm.
 The program has two (2) functions described under **Usage** section.

-It identifies the 3000 most common words from the emails in the train set.
-These most common words are the attributes of the emails which allow our model to classify which email are spam and non-spam.
+Using these two functions, the program will generate features matrices and label arrays for train data and test data.\
+Next, it will instantiate a Naive Bayes Classifier, fit the training set along with the labels into the model and test the model by classifying the emails in the test set.\
+Finally, we will calculate the accuracy score by comparing the predicted labels with the actual labels calculated using the extract_features function.

 ## Installations